U.S. Chamber of Commerce

 Ties to the American Legislative Exchange Council

-The U.S. Chamber of Commerce is a member of the American Legislative Exchange Council (ALEC) as of 2011.
-It is a member of the Civil Justice Task Force, the Education Task Force, the International Relations Task Force and the Telecommunications and Information Technology Task Force, according to 2011 ALEC Annual Meeting materials.
+The U.S. Chamber of Commerce has ties to the American Legislative Exchange Council (ALEC).
+It has been a member of the Civil Justice Task Force, the Education Task Force, the International Relations Task Force and the Telecommunications and Information Technology Task Force, according to ALEC materials.
+According to an August 2013 ALEC board document obtained by The Guardian, its Campaign for Free Enterprise terminated its membership in ALEC's Education Task Force on April 22, 2013.
+Its Institute for Legal Reform, however, had also been part of this task force, and was not listed as "lapsed" or "terminated."

 Page Faulk, Vice President, presented "The Promoting Merit in 'Merit Selection' Act" model legislation at Civil Justice Task Force Meeting at the 2011 meeting.
 Stanton D. Anderson, Senior Counsel to the President and Chief Executive Officer, issued remarks on the "Free Enterprise Education Act" model legislation, and Roberta Philips sponsored discussion and voting on the act, at the Education Task Force Meeting of the 2011 meeting.
 Mark Elliot, Executive Vice President, and Andrew Kovalcin, Director of Stakeholder Advocacy, both of the Chamber's Global Intellectual Property Center, introduced the "Resolution in Support of Federal Efforts to Address Rogue Internet Sites that Sell Counterfeit Products and Facilitate Digital Theft" at the Telecommunications and Information Technology Task Force Meeting and presented on the "Erosion of Intellectual Property" and introduced the "ALEC Resolution to Counter Rogue Internet Sites" model policy at the International Relations Task Force Meeting at the 2011 meeting.